Help Me With

 - Some tooth whitening products

-Maintain regular visits to your dentist and hygienist to help keep you on top of your oral health habits.
+Maintain regular visits to your Vancouver dentists and hygienist to help keep you on top of your oral health habits.
 Sometimes we can all do with a regular reminder about the best care routines for healthy teeth.

 Why are my teeth sore or sensitive?